pegwymonie/okra/public/Aptitudes.md

 Wit demonstrates your ability to think and act quickly, to know the right thing to say or do, to innovate and come up with creative solutions.

 Uses for Wit include:
+* gaining a moment to think in a tense situation
+* figuring out how to fashion a fishing pole from natural materials
 *

 *This one is lite on examples*